 Ásatrú (Icelandic for Æsir faith, pronounced [auːsatruː], in Old Norse [aːsatruː]; Norwegian Åsatru, Swedish Asatro, Danish Asetro) is a modern heathen movement inspired by Germanic polytheism, in particular the Norse paganism as described in the Eddas and as practiced prior to the Christianization of Scandinavia.
 There are two main strains of Ásatrú, originating near-simultaneously in Iceland and the USA (1972 and 1974).
 While the Scandinavian branch emphasizes pantheist spirituality rooted in medieval and contemporary Scandinavian folklore, the American branch postulates a "native religion of the peoples of Northern Europe" reaching back into the paleolithic.
 In Germany, the term Asatru is used in the wider sense of Germanic neopaganism.
-We won't talk about these symbols being abused by a tiny minority: white supremacists.

 This traditional occult symbol – Aegishjalmur commonly referred to as the “Helm of Awe” is a an ancient Scandinavian runic viking symbol.
 The symbol is said be worn over the forehead or used as a tattoo and in modern times has been seen on t-shirts or necklaces.
 In history it was said to be scratched or drawn on the inside of one’s battle helmet to give the wielder power.
 Its magickal purpose is said to be protection and “irresistibility” in battle.
 We make a lot of these for soldiers going to battle.
 My favorite engraving for the back is: "Fortune Favors The Brave".